movingname/fuzzingModel/README.md

 The scripts/ folder has all scripts used for data analysis.
 Among these scripts, the Jupyter notebook (IPython notebook) main_analysis.ipynb contains all results presented in Section 4, 5 and 6.
 You could directly view the notebook on Github.

-To run it locally, please first install the following packages:
+To run the notebook locally, please first install the following packages:

 (1) Python 3

     A simple way to set up the environment is to install Anaconda.
-By doing this, you can skip (2) and (3). https://www.continuum.io/downloads
+By doing this, you can skip (2) and (3).

+    https://www.continuum.io/downloads

-(2) The latest Jupyter Notebook from:
+(2) The latest Jupyter Notebook

     http://jupyter.org/

 (3) Some common data analysis packages such as matplotlib, scipy, etc.

 (4) The powerlaw package

     https://pypi.python.org/pypi/powerlaw

 Then launch Jupyter notebook and play with the main_analysis.ipynb.